 Oil ETFs to Buy: United States Oil Fund LP (USO)

 USO is the best pure-play fund that tracks crude oil prices; it’s the largest, most liquid of futures-backed oil ETFs, with 23 million shares exchanging hands daily and roughly $2 billion in assets.

 The USO is up 50% since August 30 and 17% this year – riding the coattails of the big run-up in oil prices.
 It’s currently at new 52-week highs above 14.

 In fact, over the past five years USO has had a 0.96 correlation (1.0 is the highest) with crude.
 That’s a good thing now that oil prices are surging again.

-The longer energy remains a popular rebound play on Wall Street, the better the chances of VDE expanding on its recent rally.
+Bottom line: The longer energy remains a popular rebound play on Wall Street, the better the chances these three oil ETFs will extend their recent rises.

 Investment analyst and web content editor Chris Preston brings you all the latest from the investing world.
 Sign up to get updates and breaking news delivered FREE to your inbox.
 Get unlimited access to our library of complimentary investing reports.Sign up now!

 *This post has been updated from the original version, published in 2016.